rwang-z/STModule/README.md

 For more details, please read the paper: **STModule: identifying tissue modules to uncover spatial components and characteristics of transcriptomic landscapes**.

-Functional analysis of tissue modules identified by STModule: **results/functional_analysis.pdf**
+Functional analysis of tissue modules identified by STModule: <a href="https://drive.google.com/file/d/13ZVwiHHTiIcCaY4AJH9o2ysWmILCyfZz/view?usp=sharing">Google Drive</a>

 &nbsp;